Drink Driving Statistics Around the World

 How does the UK compare?

 A 2020 study by the Parliamentary Advisory Council for Transport Safety (PACTS) showed that in 2018, in Great Britain, between 210-240 road users were killed in collisions in which a vehicle operator was over the alcohol limit.
 The number equates to around 13% of all road deaths for the year.
+In 2021, the most recent year for which statistics are available, this estimate rose to between 240 and 280 drink drive casualties, representing a 15.55% increase in the central estimate.

 What can we learn?

-Germany, for example, has much stricter drink driving laws than the UK - in fact, only the Cayman Islands have a more lenient BAC limit at 1%.
-In Germany, a BAC of 0.05% can lead to a 500 Euro fine, one-month driving suspension and two points reduction on your driver’s license - for a first offence.
+As we have seen, several countries consistently report figures indicating that the number of drink-driving offences could be reduced in the UK.
+Germany, for example, has much stricter drink driving laws than the UK.
+In Germany, a BAC of 0.05% can lead to a €500 fine, one-month driving suspension and two points reduction on your driver's licence - for a first offence.

 Sweden takes a leading approach to the fines involved when someone is caught drink driving.
 Fines are calculated based on an individual's wealth, and adjusted accordingly.
 Furthermore, repeat offenders have their vehicle seized and scrapped.

-As an additional safety precaution, Sweden’s government encourages the use of ignition interlocks in commercial or consumer transport of all kinds, including fleet companies, trains, and ferries.
+As an additional safety precaution, Sweden's government encourages the use of ignition interlocks in commercial or consumer transport of all kinds, including fleet companies, trains and ferries.
 An ignition interlock device is a personal breathalyser that obliges the driver to blow into a mouthpiece, taking a BAC reading, to be able to start the ignition.
-Such safeguarding measures lead to only 3% of Sweden’s road fatalities involving alcohol.
+Such safeguarding measures lead to only 3% of Sweden's road fatalities involving alcohol.

 How can I stay safe on the roads?

 The law is in place to safeguard all those who come under its jurisdiction.
 The UK’s driving statistics are encouraging when compared to some countries, but more can be done to reduce the number of fatalities further.
 You should employ due diligence and not operate a vehicle while under the influence of alcohol.
+Drink and drug driving are never worth the risk, even if you believe you are safe or below the limit.

 Did you find this post interesting?
 Share it on: